ryansobol/eslint-config-ryansobol/README.md

 | Node.js     | `ryansobol/node`    |
 | React.js    | `ryansobol/react`   |

-Add the following code to the `.eslintrc.js` file of an ECMAScript 5 project running in a web browser.
+Add the following code to the `.eslintrc.js` file of an ECMAScript 5 project that's running in a browser.

 ```js
 module.exports = {